-You will probably never need a guardian as an adult, but, if you do, wouldn’t you like to choose who serves as your guardian?
+You will probably never need a guardian as an adult in Texas, but, if you do, wouldn’t you like to choose who serves as your guardian?

 As we age, there is an increased likelihood that we will become mentally incapacitated due to Alzheimer’s, dementia, or some other mental condition.
 When a person becomes mentally incapacitated, he/she no longer has the legal authority to sign documents.
 So, if you become mentally incapacitated, you’ll need a power of attorney or legal guardian to make transactions on your behalf.

 When guardianship is needed, there will be a legal hearing at the probate court to legally appoint the guardian.
 Becoming guardian over an incapacitated person in Texas involves more than paperwork; the court requires an investigation by a third-party attorney and by a court investigator to make sure that the proposed guardian is fit to serve as guardian.